 else {

-if (is.null(title)) title <- bquote("iVarPro Estimated Gradient " ~ x^{(2)})
+title <- bquote("iVarPro Case-Specific Gradient " ~ x^{(2)})

-cex.pt <- dta[,"Importance.x2"]
+cex.pt <- dta[, "Importance.x2"]

 }